jellyfin/jellyfin.org/docs/general/installation/windows.md

 :::caution

-If you installed a version prior to 10.4.0 using a PowerShell script, you will need to manually remove the service using the command `nssm remove Jellyfin` and uninstall the server by remove all the files manually.
+If you installed a version prior to 10.4.0 using a PowerShell script, you will need to manually remove the service using the command `nssm remove Jellyfin` and uninstall the server by removing all the files manually.
-Also one might need to move the data files to the correct location, or point the installer at the old location.
+Also, one might need to move the data files to the correct location, or point the installer at the old location.

 :::